 Military personnel admitted to a College of Engineering online degree program may be eligible for a 15% tuition discount.
 Tuition discounts can only be given if you provide the appropriate discount code at the time of registration.
 Call (877) 491-4336 or email firstname.lastname@example.org to learn more.

-Students should check with their advisor about the number of credits to enroll in.
+Students should check with their advisor about the number of credits in which to enroll.

 Ronald M. Sega